Lenyn Sosa Preview, Player Props: White Sox vs. Orioles

-The Chicago White Sox, including Lenyn Sosa (.273 batting average in his past 10 games), battle starting pitcher Dean Kremer and the Baltimore Orioles at Oriole Park at Camden Yards, Tuesday at 7:05 PM ET.
+The Chicago White Sox, including Lenyn Sosa (.313 on-base percentage in past 10 games, 109 points above season-long percentage), take on starter Kyle Gibson and the Baltimore Orioles at Oriole Park at Camden Yards, Wednesday at 1:05 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Orioles.
+In his most recent game, he racked up three hits (going 3-for-3 with a home run and an RBI) against the Orioles.

 Lenyn Sosa Game Info & Props vs. the Orioles